 Brenda represents clients before the U.S. International Trade Commission, the U.S. Department of Commerce (International Trade Administration and Bureau of Industry & Security), U.S. Customs and Border Protection (CBP), U.S. Department of the Treasury, including the Office of Foreign Assets Control (OFAC), U.S. Department of State, U.S. Department of Labor, and the Consumer Product Safety Commission.
 She also represents clients before the U.S. Congress, including lobbying the Senate Finance Committee and the House Committee on Ways and Means.

 Most recently, Brenda led a team of attorneys that successfully defended a Pakistan PET resin producer subject to a U.S. antidumping investigation, one of many trade remedy proceedings in which she has been involved.
+In addition, in 2019, with Brenda’s guidance and expertise, gained through her extensive experience with administrative proceedings under the U.S. Generalized System of Preferences (GSP) program, the company defeated a petition by U.S. PET resin producers to remove duty-free treatment for imports of PET resin from Pakistan under the GSP program.

 She also advised U.S. importers impacted by the recent global safeguard investigations against solar cells/panels and washing machines.
 She has been providing strategic advice to companies and trade associations seeking exemptions from the imposition of “Section 301” duties on Chinese-origin products, including obtaining favorable U.S. CBP rulings classifying goods outside the scope of those duties.
 Brenda guided U.S. rug importers to obtain a temporary reduction in duties under the Miscellaneous Tariff Bill.
 She also advises governments on the trade implications of political developments and has advised companies on free trade agreement negotiations, helping to craft agreement provisions and origin rules.